How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 Negotiating your travel nurse salary requires an understanding of how you and your agency are paid.

-Before breaking down your travel nursing pay, you are paid based on your agency’s contract with each facility.
+Before breaking down your pay, travel nurses are paid based on your agency’s contract with each facility.
 This contract contains a set number so no negotiation can occur directly with the hospital.

 Your agency breaks down the dollar amount you are paid into your: